GHN Launches Man2Man Report at the 11th Annual Gay Health Forum (GHF 11).

 WE'RE ALL WORTH RESPECTING: Phase 3 of the GHN/HSE National HIV Prevention Programme

 On 8th June 2012, at the 10th Annual Gay Health Forum in Dublin Castle, Minister Róisín Shortall, T.D.
-Minister of State, Department of Health, launched the third phase of the jjoint HSE and Gay Health Network (GHN) National HIV Prevention Programme for MSM.
+Minister of State, Department of Health, launched the third phase of the jjoint HSE and Gay Health Network (GHN) National HIV Prevention Programme for men who have sex with men.
 Part of a year-long programme, this third phase seeks to raise awareness of the stigma, discrimination and isolation often faced by people living with HIV.
-Promoting respect for all, the key messages of the programme were developed by a younger MSM peer group facilitated by BeLonG To Youth Service.
+Promoting respect for all, the key messages of the programme were developed by a peer group facilitated by BeLonG To Youth Service.
 View the video here: http://www.youtube.com/watch?v=zEi-tmuUmIE&feature=plcp.

 GET TESTED: Phase 2 of the GHN/HSE National HIV Prevention Programme